Gluttony- The Unspoken Vice in Modern Society

 Perception of Gluttony as a Sensitive Topic

 Gluttony is often linked to a lack of moderation.
 It is the excessive consumption (overconsumption) of food and drink.
+Yes, guys, this includes food and alcohol!
 In a society that has stigmatized shame, no one will touch it because it points out personal habits and lifestyle choices.

 In prosperous nations, like the US and Canada, the issue is more pronounced.
 Here, abundance is the norm.
 But with abundance comes the temptation to overindulge.
-It’s a delicate balance, and one that’s easy to tip.
+Everything in America screams supersize and “more is just barely enough.”

 Prevalence in Prosperous Nations